Wendong-Huo/thesis-bodies/README.md

     * make a training env try to get fly-away bugs. (oh, no, it's no the fly-away bug! it's the bug of shuffle in dataset...
 I forgot to shuffle params as well. fixed.)

+    * trained 100 bodies with 3 seeds. sorted them and plot. now need to cross_test them and make a heat matrix. (random seed still have some problem, the model evaluated during training can't be reproduced on laptop.)

 3. Modify PPO, concatenate body info to observation;